cemoga/machine_learning-challenge/README.md

 <h1>Machine Learning Challenge - Image Classification</h1>

 <h2>Description</h2>
-<h4>The purpose of this project is to display working knowledge in the areas of machine learning through pre-trained models and data visualization</h4>
+<h4>The purpose of this project is to display working knowledge in the areas of machine learning through pre-trained models and data visualization.
+The models used in this project were: VGG16, VGG19 and RESNET50</h4>
 <h4>Tools used in this project: </h4>
 <ol>
     <li>Python</li>